PoliticalGraveyard.com

 Robison, Mrs. Chester T. — of Huntington, Cabell County, W.Va.
 Republican.
 Member of West Virginia Republican State Executive Committee, 1941.
 Female.
 Presumed deceased.
 Burial location unknown.

 Robison, David Fullerton (1816-1859) — of Pennsylvania.
 Born near Greencastle, Franklin County, Pa., May 28, 1816.
 U.S. Representative from Pennsylvania 17th District, 1855-57.
-Presumed to have been deliberately poisoned at a banquet during the inauguration of President James Buchanan, in Washington, D.C., and subsequently died, at Chambersburg, Franklin County, Pa., June 24, 1859 (age 43 years, 27 days).
+While in Washington, D.C., for the inauguration of President James Buchanan, he became ill with "National Hotel disease" (attributed to poison, but probably dysentery), and subsequently died, at Chambersburg, Franklin County, Pa., June 24, 1859 (age 43 years, 27 days).
 Interment at Cedar Hill Cemetery, Greencastle, Pa.

 Relatives: Nephew of David Fullerton.